go-playground/backoff/README.md

 Why AutoTune?

 For long running services that hit external services such as writing to a DB or that hit a 3rd party API's, where successful attempts backoff durations can vary over time as load changes.
+Additionally by using auto it should provide an automatic jitter when multiple copies of a service are running.

 Example Basic
 ------------